 A student must maintain full-time status in order to be eligible for on-campus residence.

 If a student is currently enrolled as a part-time matriculated student and is seeking to attend full-time, a change of status form must be completed.
 The advisor and department chair for the program the student is enrolled will provide approval via the Change of Status Form.
 The Change of Status is submitted to the Office of the Registrar and documented in the record.
-Financial Aid should be consulted; there may be more aid options for full-time status students.
+Student Financial Services Office should be consulted; there may be more aid options for full-time status students.

 A student carrying fewer than 12 credit hours is classified as part-time.

 Part-time non-matriculated students who wish to enroll as matriculated students must complete the application process designated by the director of admissions.
+In order to meet degree requirements, part time students must meet all admissions requirements and request matriculation in a program.

 Applicants for matriculated status must present evidence of a high school diploma or its equivalent.